clockworkz-io/.github/SECURITY.md

 We deeply appreciate the efforts of security researchers and the broader community in enhancing our projects' security.
 Our approach to handling vulnerabilities is transparent and cooperative, recognizing and crediting individuals for their invaluable contributions to our documentation or public statements where suitable.

-Your contributions are crucial in maintaining the security of Cloud Posse’s projects and the wider open-source community.
+Your contributions are crucial in maintaining the security of Clockworkz’s projects and the wider open-source community.
 Thank you for your support and dedication.